Deep Brain Stimulation

-What is Deep Brain Stimulation (DBS) and how could it help me?
+What is Deep Brain Stimulation (DBS)?

 1. Weaver et al. Bilateral deep brain stimulation vs best medical therapy for patients with advanced Parkinsons Disease: A randomized controlled trial.
 JAMA.
 2009.
 301: 63-73.